sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210226: Got NSS with ECH mostly working with s_server, to the point NSS client figures the server has accepted the ECH, but it then fails decrypting tickets so some key derivation is likely wrong; CH server similarly seems to be accepting my ECH from s_client, but I'm not seeing the right SH.random magic bits

 - 20210217: Started to play with NSS again as a comparison.
 Some changes since I last did that.
 I created a ``nssdoech.sh`` script for that.
 First off, it was saying that ECH/HPKE was disabled in